-Technical Field TripsIFT’s Technical Field Trips take you out of the classroom and put you into the real world.
-Visit local businesses to gain an insider’s view of the ways in which food science and technology are being applied.
+Technical Field TripsIFT’s Technical Field Trips take you out of the classroom and into the real world.
+Visit local area businesses to gain an insider’s view into the ways in which food science and technology are being applied.

-All Technical Field Trips will depart from and return to McCormick Place South, Gate 3, at the times listed in the tour descriptions.
+All Field Trips will depart from, and return to, the Morial Convention Center in the shuttle bus area at the times listed in the tour descriptions.
 Please arrive 15 minutes prior to scheduled departure time.
-Only registered attendees are permitted on Technical Field Trips.
+No children under 18 years of age (21 for Celebration Distillation) are permitted on field trips.

-Select the appropriate Technical Field Trip from the Ticketed Event options when registering.
-Tickets will be mailed with your registration materials.
-No exchange or refund after June 10, 2013.
-IFT reserves the right to cancel Technical Field Trips which do not meet minimum participation requirements.
-You will receive notification and a refund if canceled.
+To order tickets, select the appropriate Technical Field Trip from the Ticketed Events options when registering.
+No exchanges or refunds will be available after May 9.
+IFT reserves the right to cancel Field Trips which do not meet the minimum participation requirements.
+If a Field Trip is canceled, you will receive a notification and a refund.

-Facilities reserve the right to review registration lists and deny participation to individuals they deem as having a conflict of interest.
+Facilities observe good manufacturing practices, and may require the removal of jewelry, and the use of hairnets in some areas.
+Low heeled, non-slip, and closed toe shoes are required.
+Skirts, shorts, and sleeveless shirts/blouses are not permitted.
+The companies reserve the right to review the registration list and deny participation to individuals they deem as having a conflict of interest.
 Participants may be required to sign a confidentiality agreement.

 Pontchartrain Blue Crab, Inc.

 Monday, June 23, 9:00 a.m. – 1:00 p.m.